pysan3/neorg-templates/README.md

 ## FAQs

-### Do you plan to support other snippet engines like Ultisnip?
+### Q. Do you plan to support other snippet engines like Ultisnip?

 No. This plugin heavily depends on luasnip and I do not have the time and interest to support other ones.